efremfilho/mvp.without.dev/app/README.md

 ### [Mobile web app example](https://lgbe.universidadeagora.com/app?ref=mvp.without.dev)

+## 0 - Understand the Glide Apps

+Go to [Glide Apps](https://go.glideapps.com/) and familiarize yourself with the menus - left and right.
+Try with some template.

 ## 1 - Create the data structure

-First of all, it helps a lot if we think this as a database.
+First of all, it helps a lot if we think of this as a database.
+Normally every tab is one entity - think as all the data with the same columns - and you can build filtered versions in separated tabs.

 ## 2 - Create the input forms

-Beyond the Glide input using Jotform and [URL parameters](https://www.jotform.com/help/71-Prepopulating-Fields-to-Your-JotForm-via-URL-Parameters)
+You can use the Glide Apps' "add" feature.
+If you need beyond this input, try to use Jotform and [URL parameters](https://www.jotform.com/help/71-Prepopulating-Fields-to-Your-JotForm-via-URL-Parameters), so you can identify the person input the data.

 ## 3 - Create the app

-Now it's time to play with Glide Apps **and iterate over these steps!**
+Now it's time to play with Glide Apps **and iterate over these steps!** Try to build from scratch - to solve your job to be done - and play with the templates.

 # Q&A
 Now is your time - **2 min** to explain the JOB TO BE DONE